pisti87/wadamesh/deploy/apps/README.md

 API — `wada.ui` (widgets, colours, a text prompt), `wada.sys`, `wada.store`
 (persistence), `wada.timer`, and on the larger boards `wada.fs`, `wada.net`,
 `wada.crypto` and the writable half of `wada.mesh`.
-Supported boards also expose read-only SD directory metadata through `wada.sd`; file contents and writes stay inaccessible.
+Supported boards also expose asynchronous WAV/MP3 playback through `wada.audio`; plain filenames come from the app sandbox on internal flash, SD, or SD_MMC.
+Read-only physical-SD directory metadata is available through `wada.sd`, and direct card playback uses an explicit `sd:/...` path.
 There is no general-purpose filesystem or network access; the API is the whole surface, which is what makes reviewing tractable.
 It is documented at [wadamesh.com/sdk.html](https://wadamesh.com/sdk.html).